Getting Started With Child & Teen Therapy

 Contact me to schedule a free 15 minute introductory phone call.
 We’ll talk about what you are looking for help with.
 I’ll respond to your questions.
 Curious about insurance and pricing?
 See my FAQ page.

 Come In To Meet

 If we decide to meet in person, you will receive a link to my secure client portal via email.
 You will complete a brief questionnaire and familiarize yourself with my practice policies.
 After that, you'll have access to the portal access billing information and to cancel or schedule appointments.

-The first appointment is with a child’s parent or parents only (without the child).
-It is longer (75 minutes) than usual therapy sessions (45 minutes).
-It gives us a chance to have a candid, private conversation about your child, and serves as a sort of orientation.
-It also gives you a sense of what it might be like to work with me.
+The first appointment is with a parent or parents only (without the child).
+It is usually longer (75 minutes) than usual therapy sessions (45 minutes).
+It gives us a chance to have a candid, private conversation about your child.
+I will orient you to my practice, provide some feedback and give you a preview of possible next steps.

 Introduce Your Child

-Typically regular parent meetings are scheduled outside of the child's therapy sessions to talk about the child's therapeutic goals and progress and how they can be supported at home and at school.
+Expect that parent meetings will be scheduled outside of your child's therapy sessions.
+We will talk about your child's therapeutic goals and progress and how they can be supported at home and at school.
 This is particularly true for younger children.
 If your child is in middle school or older, we will discuss how to adapt this in respect of his or her age/developmental stage.